IBM/nz-lab/docs/nz-09-Groom.md

 	SELECT COUNT(*) FROM ORDERS;
 	```

-!!! abstract "Output"
+!!! success "Output"
 	```bash
 	?????
 	```

-33. Now run the GROOM TABLE command on the ORDER table again:
+5. Now run the GROOM TABLE command on the ORDER table again:

 !!! abstract "Input"
 	```bash
 	GROOM TABLE ORDERS;
 	```

-!!! abstract "Output"
+!!! success "Output"
 	```bash
 	NOTICE: Groom will not purge records deleted by transactions that started after 2020-04-02 20:12:07.